 CLL (New Zealand)

-See article for details of how to record these types of copies:
+See the below-linked article for details of how to record these types of copies: